aurora-website/website_v1/src/de/faq/README.md

 #### Can Aurora store verify licenses?

 That, unfortunately, is something tied to Play Store and probably always will be.
-If you don't want to install the Play Store (it can work with microG), all you can do is pester the Devs to remove the verification or at least offer alternative means of verification.
-In-app purchases (IAPs) are similarly tied to Play Store and you will not be able to make or restore IAPs without having it installed.
+If you don't want to install the Play Store (it could work with microG), all you can do is pester the Devs to remove the verification or at least offer alternative means of verification.
+In-App Purchases (IAPs) are similarly tied to Play Store and you will not be able to make or restore IAPs without having it installed.

-#### Can I use Aurora store to get paid apps for free?
+#### Can I use Aurora Store to get paid apps for free?

-No.
+Not unless they are on discount or made free.

+### Filters

 #### What is the F-Droid filter?

 Since F-Droid signs APKs with its own keys, the Play store variants of apps cannot be installed over them.
-The F-Droid filter excludes all the apps it finds with FDroid signatures on your device to prevent such conflicts.
+The F-Droid filter excludes all the apps it finds with F-Droid signatures on your device to prevent such conflicts.

-#### What is the spoofing feature?
+#### What is the Google filter?

-Spoofing allows you to pretend to be any other device at any other location in the world in order to download geo-restricted apps.
-You can use your own custom device configs by dropping the .properties file in the Downloads directory (Settings → Downloads → Download Path).
+By enabling this filter, you can remove all Google Apps from your search query results and from categories.
+This is pretty useful for those ungoogled people out there.

+### Downloads & Installation

+#### Where can I find downloaded .apk files from Aurora Store?

+By default, Aurora Store utilizes the root storage space created for Aurora Store.

+Default path: `/data/data/com.aurora.store/files/Download`

+If you prefer to download the apk files to internal storage instead, you can choose to do so by enabling the User external storage toggle under Settings → Downloads.

+The path will then be Internal Storage → Aurora → Store → Downloads → packageName → versionNumber → apkFile.

 #### How does Aurora Store install apps?

-Aurora Store can install apps in 3 ways:
+Aurora Store can install apps in 4 ways:

--   **Manual** - Whenever an app is downloaded, it will open the manual installation screen.
-This doesn't require root or system permissions.
--   **Session** - This has the same effect as if you were to install Aurora Services as a system application.
-This method (can use, but) does not require root, however you will need an unlocked bootloader with a custom recovery like TWRP installed.
+-   **Session** (Recommended) - Works in a similar way to SAI.
+There are 2 ways session installer can be used.
+If you have Aurora Store installed as a system application, this will have the same effect as if you were to install Aurora Services as a system application.
+However, you will need an unlocked bootloader with a custom recovery similar to TWRP installed.

+-   **Native** - Whenever an app is downloaded, it will open the native android installer screen.
+This doesn't require root or system permissions, but does NOT support split apk installations.

--   **Root** - By giving Aurora Store root access (latest Magisk recommended), it will automatically install apps in the background as soon as they are downloaded.
+-   **Root** - By giving Aurora Store root or system permissions, it will automatically install apps in the background as soon as they are downloaded.

-For v3 and under:

--   **Aurora Services** - By installing Aurora Services as a system app, Aurora Store can automatically install apps upon download completion in the background.
+-   **Aurora Services** - By installing Aurora Services as a system app, Aurora Store can automatically install apps in background after the download complete.

+### Aurora Services

 #### How do I use Aurora Services?